 AI Energy Solutions

-There is a strong opportunity for AI to reduce energy consumption and encourage renewable and affordable energy.
+The positive impact of AI can also be felt in the energy sector.
+It can be used to reduce energy consumption and encourage renewable and affordable energy.
 For example, smart power grids have the power to coordinate the demand for electricity against multiple sources of renewable energy.
 However, we should be careful here too.
 As digital technologies are rising, so is the demand for ICT solutions.
 The growing production of ICT solutions, therefore, increases the electricity usage, which goes against the established goals.

 Addressing Health Issues